manticoresoftware/manticoresearch/docs/getting-started/official-packages.rst

       sql_attr_timestamp      = date_added

-If we want to also store the texts or enable some features (for example wildcarding), we have to edit the index configuration:
+If we want to also  enable some features (for example wildcarding), we have to edit the index configuration:

 .. code-block:: none

       index test1
 	  {
 	  ...
-	      stored_fields           = title
           min_infix_len           = 3
 	  ...